-We have audited the financial report of Primary Care Gold Coast Limited, which comprises the statement of financial position as at 30 June 2023 and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and other explanatory information and the directors' declaration.
+We have audited the financial report of Primary Care Gold Coast Limited (the Company), which comprises the statement of financial position as at 30 June 2024 and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information, and the directors' declaration.

-In our opinion, the accompanying financial report of Primary Care Gold Coast Limited is in accordance with the Australian Charities and Not-for-profits Commission Act 2012, including:
+In our opinion, the accompanying financial report of Primary Care Gold Coast Limited is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:

-(i) giving a true and fair view of the Company's financial position as at 30 June 2023 and of its performance for the year ended on that date; and

-(ii) complying with Australian Accounting Standards - AASB 1060: General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities and the Australian Charities and Not-for-profits Regulation 2013.
+- (i) giving a true and fair view of the Company's financial position as at 30 June 2024 and of its performance for the year then ended; and - (ii) complying with Australian Accounting Standards AASB 1060: General Purpose Financial Statements Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities and Division 60 of the Australian Charities and Not-for-profits Commission Regulations 2022.